Revelation (Peter Andre album)

-Revelation is the sixth studio album released by Australian singer-songwriter Peter Andre.
+Revelation is the sixth studio album released by singer-songwriter Peter Andre.

 Background

 Following a further three years away from the music industry, Andre had been quietly writing and recording new material.
 Andre was offered a recording contract with Conehead Management following the success of his ITV2 fly-on-the-wall documentary, Peter Andre: The Next Chapter.
 Andre began recording with Conehead in January 2009.
 On 9 August 2009, "Behind Closed Doors" was revealed as the first single from Andre's upcoming album.
 The track was co-written by Andre, AC Burrell and Francesca Richard.
 "Unconditional" was revealed as the second and final single from the album, due for release on 9 November 2009.
 However, the track had already charted on the UK Singles Chart, following promotion and download sales.
 Upon the physical release, the track peaked at #50, Andre's second lowest charting single to date.
 The video for the track premiered on The Box on 16 October 2009.
 The album itself was released on 19 September 2009, peaking at #3 on the UK Albums Chart, and selling more than 300,000 copies to be certified platinum.
 The album's track listing was confirmed via Play.com on 14 August 2009.